 About School of Counseling

-The School of Counseling is one of seven schools in the College of Health Professions at The University of Akron.
+The School of Counseling is one of seven schools in the College of Health and Human Sciences at The University of Akron.
 We value inter-professional activities, and a holistic approach to mental health care.

 Exclusively a graduate school

 The School of Counseling is exclusively a graduate school, with three master’s programs: Clinical Mental Health Counseling, Marriage & Family Counseling/Therapy, and School Counseling.